Cesenatico: History

-From 1860 to today
+1860–present

 The Republican vocation of Cesenatico is evident in the elections of the following years, but this did not naturally prevent it from escaping fascism.
 The war damages were so enormous that it had to be rebuilt almost entirely.
 The municipal building, the aqueduct tower, the lighthouse, the pier and all the boats, the fish market, the schools as well as the villages of Villalta, Sala, Cannucceto, Villamarina, Bagnarola practically razed to the ground.
 The nightmare vanished on October 20, 1944, with the entry of the New Zealand allies.

 The restoration and reconstruction work was immediately restarted.
 In 1945 the fishermen's cooperative was founded and a new impulse was given to the tourism that will lead Cesenatico to excel in this field.
 Many of the old "villas" were converted into hotels, new colonies were started (one of the first was the 12 Star Colony, aimed at children from the autonomous province of Bolzano, without language distinctions), and the construction of the famous skyscraper gave launching a new era focused on mass tourism.

-Today Cesenatico has about 22,000 beds with 3 million admissions per season.
+Today Cesenatico has about 22,000 hotel beds, with 3 million admissions per season.
 In 1966 the municipal library was founded; in the same year the coastal city was one of the first municipalities in Europe to start twinning projects with other cities.
 In 1977 a project of historical-archaeological recovery was brought to light and in the eighties the guidelines were introduced that launched Cesenatico from a global and European perspective.